-- a) Registration with An Bord Altranais as a Registered General Nurse/Registered Sick Children's Nurse. - b) Minimum of 1 year post registration experience. - c) Candidates must be employed in an oncology unit or related cancer care setting for the duration of the programme.
+- a) Registration with An Bord Altranais as a Registered General Nurse/Registered Sick Children's Nurse. - b) Minimum of one-year post registration experience. - c) Candidates must be employed in an oncology unit or related cancer care setting at the time of application and for the duration of the programme.